ChaseBaileyCoding/Final_Project_Bailey_Binion/README.md

 Specification

 Successfully unlocking the safe:
-- Keypad (KP) presses updates the LCD screen.
+- Keypad (KP) presses updates the LCD screen
-- Input the correct passcode (3C3218, code max is 6 characters).
+- Input the correct passcode (3C3218, code max is 6 characters)
 - Passcode is visible on the LCD screen
 - Press # to enter code and * to clear the passcode
 - LCD screen goes from displaying “Passcode: 3C3218” to “OPENING”, to “OPEN” after correct code is entered
 - Have the potentiometers (P1, P2, P3) in the correct position (bottom left, middle, bottom right)
 - Servo motor turns and unlocks the safe
-- Green LED turns on & red LED turns off,
+- Green LED turns on & red LED turns off
 - Safe can be pulled out of drawer

 Test Process